JalmarazMartn/JAMALVariablenaming/README.md

 3. Automatically fix the Tx2AL issues: set application area with basic and suite and remove scope internal statements.
 4. Save all changed files with File->Save All.

+## Option to Enum: Beta

+Utility to convert Options to enum.
+Steps:

+1. Command "JAL Option to enum.
+Create initial CSV" make a csv with all options fields.
+2. Edit the CSV file editing columns "New Enum Id" and "New Enum Name".
+3. Command "JAL Option to enum.
+Create new enums and substitute options".
+As named, this command create new enums file in src\enums folder and substitute all option by enums in existing files.

 ## Avoid implicit REC in page fields
+**_ deprecated!!
 New command "JAM Fix Implicit REC in page fields" to avoid implicit REC in page fields.
 Steps:
 1. With F1 execute "JAM Fix Implicit REC in page fields".
 2. Confirm the pop up message with yes.